 What First-Time Visitors Need to Know Before Ordering

-A few practical details make the Ackroyd’s experience smoother for anyone ordering for the first time.
-The bakery is not a walk-in shop, so arriving without a pre-placed order will leave you empty-handed.
+A few practical details make the Ackroyd’s experience much smoother for first-time customers.
+The most important thing to know is that this is not a walk-in bakery.

 Why This Bakery Deserves a Place on Your Radar